{{flagHref}}

 Chemistry and Physical Properties of Hyaluronic Acid

-Hyaluronic acid belongs to the glycosaminoglycan family.
-Its chemical structure is straightforward and effective.
+Hyaluronic acid is a type of glycosaminoglycan.
+Its chemical makeup is straightforward yet effective.
 The molecule is long and flexible.
-It carries numerous negative charges that attract water.
-For example, 1 gram of hyaluronan can bind up to 6 litres of water.
-This property is the reason for its use in skin care and joint treatments.
-The substance is viscous and its form varies from a thin solution to a thick gel based on concentration and molecular weight.
+It carries many negative charges along its chain.
+This causes it to attract water.
+In fact, one gram of hyaluronan can bind as much as six litres of water.
+This high water retention explains its use in skincare and joint treatments.
+In addition, the substance is highly viscous.
+Its gel-like nature makes it a preferred ingredient in many health products.
+Its physical form varies from a thin solution to a thick gel based on its concentration and molecular weight.

 Further reading: Hyaluronic Acid: Types, Uses, and Health Benefits